Baal Shem Tov: Birth

 Romanian-Israeli historian Moshe Idel claims that Baal Shem Tov was born in the Principality of Moldavia, in what is today Bukovina.
-He states that "Wallachia" from the Shivhei haBesht does not mean the Principality of Wallachia, but Moldavia, also kown as Moldo-Wallachia (Moldo-Vlahia).
-Idel concludes that there is no solid evidence that he was born in Okopy: "the founder of Hasidism was born to a poor family that inhabited an unknown place on the Romanian part of the border with the Kingdrom of Poland…there is no extant evidence whatsoever that the Besht was born in Okopy".
+He says that "Wallachia" from the Shivhei haBesht does not mean the Principality of Wallachia, but Moldavia, also kown as Moldo-Wallachia (Moldo-Vlahia).
+Idel concludes that there is no solid evidence that he was born in Okopy: "the founder of Hasidism was born to a poor family that inhabited an unknown place on the Romanian part of the border with the Kingdom of Poland... there is no extant evidence whatsoever that the Besht was born in Okopy".

 Career

-Solomon Isaac Halpern (1727 or 1729-1791) records two anecdotes about his father Jacob (1698-1738), the rabbi of Zhvanets, meeting "the renowned Israel Baal Shem, master of divine knowledge" which are non-legendary, as Halpern was not a hasid, although he was only between 9 and 11 when his father died.
-The Baal Shem Tov performed a dream quest and discovered Jacob was the reincarnation of Isaac Alfasi, a famous Maghrebi scholar.
+Solomon Isaac Halpern (1727 or 1729-1791) records two anecdotes about his father Jacob (1698–1738), the rabbi of Zhvanets, meeting "the renowned Israel Baal Shem, master of divine knowledge" that are non-legendary, as Halpern was not a hasid, although he was only between 9 and 11 when his father died.
+The Baal Shem Tov performed a dream question, and discovered Jacob was the reincarnation of Isaac Alfasi, a famous Maghrebi scholar.
 These meetings necessarily occurred before 1738.